URC Round 14 Review: Wins for Ulster, Munster, and Connacht; Leinster domination under question.

 Three wins out of four is not a bad return at this stage in the season especially with the sole loss being by a weakened Leinster against a good Lions team on the highveld in South Africa.
 Leinster still lead the table by a point, but a likely loss to the Stormers in Cape Town next Saturday should see them knocked off their perch as second placed Glasgow are playing Zebre twice in the last four rounds.
 (The joys of being in a weaker group with Zebre, Benetton and Edinburgh, rather than having Munster, Ulster and Connacht in your group).
 However Glasgow also have to play the Bulls and Lions away, so all is not yet lost for Leinster topping the regular season table.

-Munster have moved up to third in the table and the prospect of a home quarterfinal but play a Lions team encouraged by their win against Leinster in Johannesburg next Saturday.
+Munster have moved up to third in the table and the prospect of a home quarterfinal, but play a Lions team encouraged by their win against Leinster in Johannesburg next Saturday.
 Based on their form against the Bulls, they should be able to win that match as well.
 Ulster are currently in 10th.
 Place and play Benetton at home, Scarlets away, Leinster at home, and Munster away to round out their regular season.
-Not too much room for any more inconsistency in their performances there.
+There’s not too much room for any more inconsistency in their performances there.

-Upset of the round has to be Ospreys win in Cape Town against the Stormers who will no doubt seek to take out their frustrations against a callow Leinster side next week-end.
+Upset of the round has to be Osprey’s win in Cape Town against the Stormers who will no doubt seek to take out their frustrations against a callow Leinster side next week-end.
 I didn’t see the match, but quite how the Stormers managed to lose at home to a very ordinary looking Ospreys side is beyond me.
 However Osprey’s are now 7th.
 In the table and very much in the mix for a quarter final place.
 Perhaps there is hope for Welsh club rugby after all.

 Leinster Domination

-Leinster dominated the news this week with the signing of Jordie Barrett, attack coach Tyler Bleyendaal, and their move to the Aviva and Croke Park next season while the RDS is being developed.
+Leinster dominated the news this week with the signing of Jordie Barrett, the appointment of attack coach Tyler Bleyendaal, and their move to the Aviva and Croke Park for next season while the RDS is being developed.
 I hope they take the opportunity to reduce ticket prices and try to fill out those venues as much as possible – it would be a great opportunity to broaden the spectator appeal of the sport.
 They have already sold out Croke Park for their European Cup Semi-final against Northampton.
 Attracting 80,000 plus spectators to a match not involving Munster is some achievement.

 Nathan John’s has an article up in the Irish Times questioning whether Leinster’s dominance is good for Irish rugby.
 His chief bugbear is that while next season Leinster will have 10 players on Irish central contracts, the other three Irish provinces will be down to one apiece.
-For me the real scandal is that World class players like Sheehan, Doris, and Gibson Park are only now getting central contracts, and Lowe has yet to get one.
+For me the real scandal is that world class players like Sheehan, Doris, and Gibson Park are only now getting central contracts, and Lowe has yet to get one.
 It’s been some time since players like Henderson, Murray and Earls (now retired) were first choice for Ireland and yet they have been on central contracts for a long time.

 The point of central contracts is to stop our best players from being poached by wealthy French or oligarch owned clubs and to keep them playing and available for Ireland.
 Leinster have developed those world class talents, and yet only get to play them perhaps 10 times in a season.
 All of Irish rugby is subsidized by the national team, which benefits enormously from having those players developed by and playing to one system with Leinster.
 The same happened when Munster were winning European cups, and there is nothing to stop Leinster losing their dominance if they don’t keep the flow of talent coming through.

-That system also benefits the other provinces, with many Leinster academy graduates now playing for them.
+That system also benefits the other provinces, with many Leinster academy graduates now playing for Ulster, Connacht and Munster.
 Moving established players from Leinster to the other provinces to equalise things a little has been a mixed success, with few playing as well for their new province as they did for Leinster.
+Carbery, Madigan, McGrath, Jordi Murphy and Marty Moore were all established internationals when they left Leinster, but didn’t exactly set the world alight after they left.
 If Leinster and Irish rugby go downhill, so will the finances of the entire game in Ireland.

 I do, however have very mixed feelings about the signing of Jordie Barrett on a 6 month contract from next December after which he will return to his NZ contract.
 It’s hard not to see this as an intelligence gathering operation with the All Blacks learning far more about Irish rugby than vice versa.
 Predominantly an inside centre, Leinster already have Henshaw, Ringrose, Ngatai, Osborne, and Frawley for that position and the rumour is Ngatai may now be let go – which is a pity because he is a great player with a much stronger commitment to Leinster.